 hard.
 We then crossed the sixth ditch, but turned around before the

-seventh (turned out to be a good idea, as we found out on Thursday).
+seventh (which was a good idea, as we found out on Thursday).
 But

-then our drive got seriously stuck in the fifth ditch (pictured below) on the way
+then our rig got seriously stuck in the fifth ditch (pictured below) on the way

 back...and that was about 25 kilometers after we had seen the last human